asyrjasalo/RESTinstance/README.rst

    `See examples <https://github.com/asyrjasalo/RESTinstance/blob/master/tests/methods.robot>`__

 3. **Testing API requests and responses against a schema or a specification.**
-   `Examples for testing against JSON schema <https://github.com/asyrjasalo/RESTinstance/blob/master/tests/methods.robot>`__ and `examples for testing against Swagger 2.0 specification <https://github.com/asyrjasalo/RESTinstance/blob/master/tests/spec.robot>`__
+   `Examples for testing against JSON schema <https://github.com/asyrjasalo/RESTinstance/blob/master/tests/schema.robot>`__ and `examples for testing against Swagger 2.0 specification <https://github.com/asyrjasalo/RESTinstance/blob/master/tests/spec.robot>`__

 Development
 -----------

-The issues and requests are tracked in
+Bug reports and feature requests are tracked in `GitHub <https://github.com/asyrjasalo/RESTinstance/issues>`__.
-`GitHub <https://github.com/asyrjasalo/RESTinstance/issues>`__.
-We kindly do take pull requests (please mention if you do not want to be listed as contributors).
+We do kindly take pull requests (please mention if you do not want to be listed as contributors).

 Library's own tests